WSMorrison/BricksThenMadeNow/README.md

 # Bricks Then Made Now

-Bricks Then Made Now is an ecommerce site that sells fan made Lego designs to other Lego fans.
+Bricks Then Made Now is an e-commerce site that sells fan made Lego designs to other Lego fans.
 The site will appeal to adult followers of Lego (AFOL), by reimagining vintage Lego from the 1970s, '80s, and '90s with modern elements and contemporary design techniques.

 ![Front page of Bricks Then Made Now as input to AmIResponsive.](/assets/readme-images/am-i-responsive.png)